 - Fully accessible to persons with disabilities

-- Spine of regional light rail system
+- Parent corridor for regional development of the light rail system

 - Up to 55 mph speeds

 - South of 10th & Osage